jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 #### **Part 2: The Three Ways a Computer Learns**

 So, we have established that a machine can learn without you explicitly telling it every single step.
 But how does it do that?
 It is a bit like a student with three different teachers.

 Each teacher has a different method, but the goal is always the same: to get smarter.

-Let's meet the three teachers.

-##### **The Teacher Method: Supervised Learning**
+##### **Teacher 1: The Teacher Method: Supervised Learning**

 This is the most common kind of machine learning.
 You give the computer a huge pile of data, and every piece of data has a label.
 You are essentially giving it a quiz where all the answers are already filled in.